adithyanrk67/SparkSupportTask/README.md

 Step3:

-⦁	Launch a new EC2 instance and repeat step 2
+⦁Launch a new EC2 instance and repeat step 2

 -When it reached to

 	$sudo nano index.nginx-debian.html

 -(Rewrite the code given in task index2.html)

 -It is working fine in the ip address 3.110.31.20 also the web page is visible.